National Domestic Extremism and Disorder Intelligence Unit: History

-The unit was developed and put into action in 2004.
-It was started up again based on the Special Demonstration Squad (which served the same purpose as the current NDEDIU) that was developed in the 1960s.
-It was shut down in 2008 but then took up the role of the Special Demonstration Squad.
-In November 2010, the three units of the Association of Chief Police Officers was renamed as the National Domestic Extremism Unit.
-The unit was then brought under the Metropolitan Police Service Business group in 2011.
+The a police unit set up in 2005 within the association of chief police officers (England and Wales) to provide a dedicated response to tackling extremism.
+It co-ordinated operations and investigations nationally, working closely in England and Wales with the Crown Prosecution Service which had a complementary network of prosecutors with specialist expertise in domestic extremism.
+The unit was led by an officer of the rank of detective chief inspector.
+From 2009 to 2013, this was Andy Robbins. on secondment from Kent Police.

+In November 2010, it was announced that the three ACPO units commanded by the National Coordinator for Domestic Extremism (NCDE) would be rebranded as the National Domestic Extremism Unit (NDEU) and brought under the control of the Metropolitan Police by the summer of 2011.
+These merged units included the National Public Order Intelligence Unit and the National Extremism Tactical Co-ordination Unit.

 It was estimated that over 9000 members were a part of this unit in 2013.
-The unit began with the name National Coordinator for Domestic Extremism (NCDE) then was renamed National Domestic Extremism Unit (NDEU).
-It is now referred to as the National Domestic Extremism and Disorder Intelligence Unit (NDEDIU).
+The unit is now referred to as the National Domestic Extremism and Disorder Intelligence Unit (NDEDIU).
 The unit was headed by the Detective Chief Superintendent Chris Greany but is now vacant after he was promoted to Commander and then departed in September 2014.
 Chris Greany is now said to be with the National Police Coordination Centre (NPCC).

 When the National Domestic Extremism Unit was under the Association of Chief Police Officers it consisted of multiple police units.
 Some of these units were actually known by the public for their use of force in protests and their deployment and mobilization of undercover police units in activist and political movements throughout Greater London.
 Some of these units included the National Public Order Intelligence Unit, National Domestic Extremism Team, and National Extremism Tactical Coordination Unit.
 As of May 2013, the unit is split into two distinct groups: the Protest and Disorder Intelligence Unit (with the purpose of providing strategic analysis in regards to protesting and public disorder) and the Domestic Extremism Intelligence Unit (with the purpose of providing intelligence of domestic extremism overseas and in the UK).
 Some notable operations include the tracing of an animal rights campaign titled Stop Huntingdon Animal Cruelty and the infamous letter bomber Miles Cooper.

 In November 2010, it was announced that the three ACPO units commanded by the National Coordinator for Domestic Extremism would be rebranded as the National Domestic Extremism Unit and brought under the control of the Metropolitan Police Business Group by mid-2011.
 Two of the merged units were the National Extremism Tactical Co-ordination Unit and the National Public Order Intelligence Unit.